hning86/azuremlps/article.md

 	    Patch-AmlWebServiceEndpoint -WebServiceId $scoringSvc.Id -EndpointName $endpointName -ResourceName 'Bike Rental [trained model]' -BaseLocation $baseLoc -RelativeLocation $relativeLoc -SasBlobToken $sasToken
 	}

-This should run fairly quickly and when the execution finishes, you will have successfully created 10 predicative Web Service Endpoints, each containing a Trained Model uniquely trained on the dataset specific to that rental location, all from a single training experiment.
-To verify this, you can try calling these Endpoints using _InvokeAmlWebServiceRRSEndpoint_ commandlet, feeding them with the same input data, and you should expect to see different predication results since the models are trained with different training set.
+This should run fairly quickly and when the execution finishes, you will have successfully created 10 predictive Web Service Endpoints, each containing a Trained Model uniquely trained on the dataset specific to that rental location, all from a single training experiment.
+To verify this, you can try calling these Endpoints using _InvokeAmlWebServiceRRSEndpoint_ commandlet, feeding them with the same input data, and you should expect to see different prediction results since the models are trained with different training set.

 Here is the listing of the full source code: